Objectives / Rules

 - Complete the grid such that every row and column contains the numbers 1 to the size of the grid.

-- Each row and column contains each number only once.
+- Every row and column contains a number only once.

-- The clues around the outside tell you how many skyscrapers you can see.
+- The clues tell you how many skyscrapers you can see in that direction.

 - You can't see a shorter skyscraper behind a taller one.

 See the Walkthrough or Advanced Features below for extra tips and tricks.

 What are the numbers around the edges?